Claudius: Scholarly works and their impact

-Besides the history of Augustus's reign that caused him so much grief, his major works included Tyrrhenica, a twenty-book Etruscan history, and Carchedonica, an eight-volume history of Carthage, as well as an Etruscan dictionary.
+Besides his history of Augustus' reign that caused him so much grief, his major works included Tyrrhenika, a twenty-book Etruscan history, and Carchedonica, an eight-volume history of Carthage, as well as an Etruscan dictionary.
 He also wrote a book on dice-playing.
-Despite the general avoidance of the Republican era, he penned a defense of Cicero against the charges of Asinius Gallus.
+Despite the general avoidance of the topic of the Republican era, he penned a defense of Cicero against the charges of Asinius Gallus.
 Modern historians have used this to determine the nature of his politics and of the aborted chapters of his civil war history.

-He proposed a reform of the Latin alphabet by the addition of three new letters.
-He officially instituted the change during his censorship but they did not survive his reign.
+He proposed a reform of the Latin alphabet by the addition of three new letters; he officially instituted the change during his censorship but they did not survive his reign.
 Claudius also tried to revive the old custom of putting dots between successive words (Classical Latin was written with no spacing).
 Finally, he wrote an eight-volume autobiography that Suetonius describes as lacking in taste.
 Claudius (like most of the members of his dynasty) harshly criticized his predecessors and relatives in surviving speeches.

-None of the works survive but live on as sources for the surviving histories of the Julio-Claudian dynasty.
+None of the works survived, but other sources' reference to him provide material for the surviving histories of the Julio-Claudian dynasty.
 Suetonius quotes Claudius's autobiography once and must have used it as a source numerous times.
 Tacitus uses Claudius's arguments for the orthographical innovations mentioned above and may have used him for some of the more antiquarian passages in his annals.
 Claudius is the source for numerous passages of Pliny's Natural History.

 The influence of historical study on Claudius is obvious.
 In his speech on Gallic senators, he uses a version of the founding of Rome identical to that of Livy, his tutor in adolescence.
-The speech is meticulous in details, a common mark of all his extant works, and he goes into long digressions on related matters.
-This indicates a deep knowledge of a variety of historical subjects that he could not but share.
 Many of the public works instituted in his reign were based on plans first suggested by Julius Caesar.
 Levick believes this emulation of Caesar may have spread to all aspects of his policies.

 His censorship seems to have been based on those of his ancestors, particularly Appius Claudius Caecus, and he used the office to put into place many policies based on those of Republican times.
-This is when many of his religious reforms took effect, and his building efforts greatly increased during his tenure.
+This is when many of his religious reforms took effect; also, his building efforts greatly increased during his tenure.
 In fact, his assumption of the office of Censor may have been motivated by a desire to see his academic labors bear fruit.
-For example, he believed (as most Romans did) that Caecus had used the censorship to introduce the letter "R" and so used his own term to introduce his new letters.
+For example, he believed (as most Romans did) that Caecus had used the power of the censorship office to introduce the letter "R" and so used his own term to introduce his new letters.